open5e/open5e/source/monsters/tome-of-beasts/G/salt-golem.rst

 **Blinding Salt Spray.** Any time the golem is hit in combat, thousands of tiny salt crystals erupt from its body.
-All creatures within 5 feet of the golem must succeed on a DC 17 Dexterity saving throw or become blinded for 1d3 rounds.
+All creatures within 5 feet of the golem must succeed on a DC 17 Dexterity saving throw or become :ref:`srd:blinded` for 1d3 rounds.

 **Immutable Form.** The golem is immune to any spell or effect that would alter its form.